stashed/docs/docs/guides/latest/advance-use-case/restore-in-pvc-template.md

 deployment.apps/restore-demo created
 ```

-Now, wait for the pod of the deployment to go into the `Running` state.
+Now, wait for pod of the deployment to go into the `Running` state.

 ```console
 $ kubectl get pod -n demo